top of page

 Development

 Once the task flows were decided, sketching began to show what each interface in the process would display.
-This particular flow is a walkthrough of ordering a bowl for pickup.
+This particular flow is a walkthrough of ordering a salad for pickup.

 Development